maruftech/CSS_Grid/README.md

 ![Grid Term](./img/grid_term.png)

-> To get started you have to define a container element as a grid and applied `display: grid` property into it, set the column and row sizes with `grid-template-columns` and `grid-template-rows` properties, and then place its child elements into the grid with `grid-column` and `grid-row`.

 ## Parent Properties
 * display - It defines the element as a grid container and establishes a new grid formatting context for its contents.